habemusne/spark-on-lambda-performance/README.md

 ## Setup

+At your EC2, run `pip install boto3 -U --user`.

 In the Lambda console, add a new file `util.py` and copy paste the [code](util.py) into it.

-Next you need to edit `lambda_function.py`.
+In the Lambda console, edit `lambda_function.py`.
 Copy paste this [code](lambda_code.py) into it.
 The new code collects system info of the machine where the Lambda function is located.
 It uploads the collected data to S3.

-In `lambda_function.py`, edit global variable `MEASUREMENT_BUCKET` to be your bucket.
+In the Lambda console, in `lambda_function.py`, edit global variable `MEASUREMENT_BUCKET` to be your bucket.

-Next you need to edit your spark code (i.e. kmeans, pagerank, em).
-I've only provided a [Python example](spark_code_example.py), so you need to translate it to Scala if you need to.
+In EC2, follow the following steps to edit your spark code (i.e. kmeans, pagerank, em).
+Note that I've only provided a [Python example](spark_code_example.py), so you please translate it to Scala if you need to.
 Please don't directly copy paste the Python example, since you all have your own Spark code.
 Instead, follow these steps.

 Firstly including these lines at the top of the file: